FreePYQ logoFreePYQ

 Explanation:

 The task is to identify numbers that are both preceded by a number and followed by a symbol.
 Scanning the series from left to right: 1 is followed by 4 (number), not a symbol.
 4 is followed by * (symbol), but preceded by 1 (number) – valid.
 9 is followed by & (symbol), but preceded by @ (symbol) – invalid.
 7 is followed by 2 (number) – invalid.
 2 is followed by 8 (number) – invalid.
 8 is followed by & (symbol), preceded by 2 (number) – valid.
 9 is followed by 5 (number) – invalid.
 5 is followed by � (symbol), preceded by 9 (number) – valid.
-Thus, there are 3 such numbers (4, 8, 5).
-Distractors like 5 or 2 miscount the valid instances.
+So, there are 3 such numbers (4, 8, 5).
+The other choices like 5 or 2 miscount the valid instances.

 Question 81